top of page

 Optional Independent Study

-High School Ecology Credit
+High School Botany Credit

 Students that wish to earn a high school Ecology credit have the option of adding an independent study to this class.
 As the Homeschool Parent, you provide the credit on your student’s transcript.
 Discovery is the resource for this credit.